jrief/django-formset/docs/source/model-collections.rst

 	    class Meta:
 	        unique_together = ['name', 'department']

-We immediatly see that these models have a hierarchy of three levels.
+We immediately see that these models have a hierarchy of three levels.
 In classic Django, creating a form to edit them altogether is not an easy task.
 To solve this, **django-formset** offers the possibility to let form collections have siblings.
 We then can create forms and collection to edit the company, its departments and their teams as: